jpype-project/jpype/doc/userguide.rst

 Arguments
 :::::::::

-A java object to lock on.
+A Java object to lock on.

 Return value